Jorshlurmog/odin-recipes/README.md

 This is Andhrímnir's Kitchen!
-A storehouse of recipes that have passed from the God's hands themselves!
+A storehouse of recipes that have passed from the gods' hands themselves!